Port of Camden: Historical shipbuilding and ferries

 New York Shipbuilding and Dialogue & Company were both located in the port.

 Much of the current port operations are located on what were once shipyards.
 Dialogue & Company was further upstream.
 John H. Mathis & Company was a shipbuilding company founded around 1900, based at Cooper Point.
 Penn-Jersey Shipbuilding Corp. was also located at Cooper Point.

 The United States lightship Barnegat (LV-79), built in the city, is located in Cooper Point, and is considered threatened.

 Ferry service between Camden and Philadelphia existed for 264 years.
 The first commercial crossing of the Delaware was first established in 1688; the last ferry to depart the city was in 1952.
 The seasonal RiverLink Ferry was established in 1999.

 Operations and facilities

 The semi-public South Jersey Port Corporation (SJPC) oversees a number of facilities, for which the Delaware River Stevedores handle much of the traffic.

 Additionally there are other privately run facilities in the port, including those of Holt Logistics, Joseph Oat Corporation, Holtech International, Mafco, EMR subsidiary Camden Iron and Steel and Camden Yards Steel.
 The Camden County MUA maintains a large treatment plant on the waterfront.

-SJPC
+South Jersey Port Corporation

 Marine terminals operated by South Jersey Port Corporation (SJPC), which also oversees the Port of Paulsboro and the Port of Salem: